rebcabin/masr/specs.md

 #_(Integer 8 [[6 60] [1 42]])
 ```

 ### 5.1.3.
 Legacy Sugar

 The purpose of legacy sugar is to auto-quote
-symbols and to correct certain defects in the
+symbols and to accommodate certain defects in the
-original design of ASR in ASDL, such as a
+original design ASDL, such as a symbol-ref's
-symbol-ref's sometimes being a list and sometimes
+sometimes being a list and sometimes being a
-being a naked par.
+naked par.

-Here is a legacy version of the entity above:
+Here is a legacy version of the Variable above:

 ```clojure